 TEDS students desiring to complete a semester or year abroad should carefully arrange the application of this transfer credit prior to their departure.
 Such coursework is generally applied to electives and may not be equivalent to required TEDS program courses.

 MASTER OF ARTS IN BIOETHICS

-24 hours must be taken through TIU coursework, of which a minimum of 3 hours must be taken at the Bannockburn Campus.
-A maximum of 6 hours may be considered for transfer credit.
+27 hours, including the final 9 program hours, must be completed through Trinity coursework, of which a minimum of 3 hours must be taken at the Bannockburn Campus.
+A maximum of 9 hours may be considered for transfer credit.

 Advanced Standing for Credit

 Advanced standing is available to students enrolled in the MDiv and certain MA programs at TEDS.
 Eligibility is determined by those who have taken undergraduate coursework that is equivalent to that required by the graduate program or when a student has engaged in formal learning that did not result in a graduate transcript or when a student can demonstrate that they have already achieved the learning outcomes of a particular course.
 Advanced standing may not exceed one-third of the degree being sought.
 These hours are credited on the transcript toward the required number of hours in the program to which the student is admitted as “Advanced Standing.”
 Advanced standing is not applicable to the ThM program.